Top 5 Best Lighting Equipment For YouTube Videos

 This style of YouTube lighting is the go-to setup for beauty and makeup vloggers.
 The ring light is a lightbulb or panel that is created in a ring shape, and it’s popular because it creates an even, flattering light all around your face.
 The shape of it also allows for you to point your camera directly through the centre of the ring to film.

-Ring light kits such as the Spectrum Aurora 13" LED Pro Ring Light Kit - Mini Pearl, the Spectrum Aurora 19" LED Ring Light Kit - Diamond Luxe V1, and the Spectrum Aurora 19" LED Ring Light Kit - Gold Luxe contain all the lighting equipment you need to get started.
+Ring light kits such as the Complete Beauty Ring Light Studio Diamond Luxe 5.5 LED Crystal Duo Lighting Kit, the 18" LED Ring Light Diamond Luxe III, and the 22" LED Portable Ring Light Platinum Pro II contain all the lighting equipment you need to get started.

 Lighting Equipment List

-• A ring light (you can change the colour temperature of the lights by adding a snap-on filter).
+• A ring light (you can change the colour temperature with filters)

 Approx. Cost